hanwu219/Airport-COI/README.md

 - `history`

-## Troubleshooting

-PowerShell line-continuation errors:

-- Use backticks in PowerShell, or run the command on a single line.

-Missing required columns:

-- Check the exact CSV column names listed above.

-Unknown IDs in edge or label files:

-- Rows with unknown node IDs are ignored with warnings.

-Held-out metrics are lower than previous full-label metrics:

-- This is expected.
-Test labels no longer participate in supervised edge training.

 This repository is provided for review and reference purposes only.
 No license is granted for reuse, redistribution, or derivative works.